corley/ng-startup-documentation/docs/03-modules.md

 You can place your modules in two different folders:

 * `/src/app` for main modules with a specific logic and goal (exp: a module to manage news)
-* `/src/common` for reusable modules, (exp: layout components, modules rich of directives)
+* `/src/common` for reusable modules, (exp: layout components, modules rich of directives, helpers)

 When you add a new module, probably you would to define controllers, filters and services related to it.
 About **controllers** you can define the routing rules inside the module.
-In this way your module will be easily injeactable in your app without editing external files (exp the app configuration).
+In this way your module will be injected in your app without editing external files (exp the app configuration).

 ``` javascript
 angular.module( 'ng-startup.home', ['ui.router.state'])